 The One Thing by Gary Keller: I’m not interested in copying people or chasing all the shiny things and this book is yet another that helps me come back to what is MOST important and let go of the rest.

 Better Than Before by Gretchen Rubin: This is the book that introduced me to Gretchen’s Four Tendencies – a simple model for determining how we respond to inner and outer expectations (very useful in life!).

 Health & Wellness

 Life Reimagined: The Science, Art, and Opportunity of Midlife by Barbara Bradley Hagerty: The author interviews experts in neuroscience, psychology, biology, genetics, and sociology to explore how to show up to midlife and beyond with curiosity and joy.

-The Upside of Stress by Kelly McGonigal: My absolute favorite non-fiction book of 2016.
+The Upside of Stress by Kelly McGonigal: My absolute favourite non-fiction book of 2016.
 Kelly challenges the idea that we have been sold, that all stress is bad.
 This book definitely shifted my stress mindset and I have been able to apply what I gleaned from Kelly to the work I do in classes and with clients.

 Loving What Is by Byron Katie: This book came in a dark season of my life and helped me learn that I get to be the boss of my thoughts.
 Katie’s “The Work” or people’s take on it can, however, be harmful when not used through a lens of cultural sensitivity or when used as a form of spiritual bypassing.